Dejon51/Crustik/README.md

 ##### Summary
 - Each peice has its own eval and takes decisions by itself and consults or peices.
-- Uses strategys just like humans
+- Uses strategys just like humans.
-- Runs on a potato
+- Runs on a potato.
-- Works on any system easily because it doesnt really on too many libraries
+- Works on any system easily because it doesnt really need too many libraries.